MEND-SDC/Photogallery/README.md

 CRUD API's

-Create / POST: /api/photos/:id \n
+POST: /api/photos/:id
+- Add an image to a property listing

-Read / GET: /api/photos/:id \n
+GET: /api/photos/:id
+- Get all images from a listing

-Update / PUT: /api/photos/:id \n
+PUT: /api/photos/:id
+- Update an image on a listing

-Delete / DELETE: /api/photos/:id \n
+DELETE: /api/photos/:id
+- Remove an image from a listing